Does Sand Help With Soil Drainage?

 When it comes to improving drainage in a clay soil lawn, compost is your new best friend.
 As we covered above, clay soil is dense, meaning it gets wet and soggy when it rains and becomes very hard in dry, hot weather.

-Adding organic matter like compost to your clay lawn helps soften it, creating better drainage and improving overall soil health.
-Another way to improve drainage in a clay soil lawn is to use a liquid aerator, which will create temporary pores in your lawn to drain water.
+Another way to improve drainage in a clay soil lawn is to use a liquid aerator, which creates temporary pores in the lawn to drain water.

 Read more: What To Put In A Compost Pile To Start It Going?